 The mixed Fe(II)/Fe(III) oxide magnetite is a common corrosion product under anoxic repository conditions, experimentally evidenced at the steel/clay rock interfaces of waste canisters embedded in clay backfill (El Hajj et al., 2013; El Mendili et al., 2014; Necib et al., 2016; Schlegel et al., 2010; Schlegel et al., 2014).
 Magnetite, especially as pristine nanoparticles formed under strictly anoxic conditions with near-ideal stoichiometry, rapidly reduces a suite of relevant radionuclides including Se, Tc, U, Np, and Pu (Bender and Becker, 2019; Börsig et al., 2018; Christiansen et al., 2011; Dumas et al., 2019; Emmanuel and Ague, 2009; Emmanuel et al., 2010; Huber et al., 2012; Kirsch et al., 2011; Kobayashi et al., 2013; O'Loughlin et al., 2003; O'Loughlin et al., 2010; Pidchenko et al., 2017; Roberts et al., 2017; Scheinost and Charlet, 2008; Scheinost et al., 2008; Um et al., 2011; Wylie et al., 2016; Yalçıntaş et al., 2016).
+The mechanisms of reduction follow a complex multi-step process, which is dependent on the chemical conditions of the solution (e.g. pH).
+For example, in the case of Se(VI), reduction is a twosteps process, starting with the reduction to Se(IV) and then to trigonal Se(0).
+During reduction, pH oscillations may occur, leading to the formation of Fe(II) that re-adsorbs to magnetite and renews its reduction capacity (Poulain et al., 2022).
+This latter effect is observed at pH 5 and not at pH 7, hence highlighting the need to have strict understanding of the whole chemical conditions to be able to predict the fate of redox-sensitive elements upon interaction with magnetite.

 In case of Tc, Tc(VII) is reduced by magnetite to Tc(IV), which either forms small polymeric chains with TcO2.xH2O-like structure sorbed onto the magnetite surface, or is structurally incorporated by substituting for Fe in octahedral positions in magnetite structure (Kobayashi et al., 2013; McBeth et al., 2011; Peretyazhko et al., 2012; Zachara et al., 2007).
-Incorporated Tc is better protected against reoxidation (Marshall et al., 2014; Um et al., 2017), hence understanding the control between both processes is essential for the safety case of repositories.
+Incorporated Tc is better protected against reoxidation (Marshall et al., 2014; Um et al., 2017) and migration, hence understanding the control between both processes is essential for the safety case of repositories.
+In this perspective, numerical methods such as DFT can help gaining meaningful insights at the molecular-scale level, by allowing elucidating the structure of nanocrystalline and cryptocrystalline phases, as exemplified with $TcO_2.nH_2O$ (Oliveira et al., 2022).
 Earlier work suggests that structural incorporation of Tc might be favoured under pH conditions, where magnetite is less stable, offering a more dynamic surface with frequent Fe dissolution/reprecipitation events, through which Tc(IV) with similar ionic radius and coordination could be trapped into the magnetite structure (Yalçıntaş et al., 2016).